 Once the produce is in our care, we mobilize our partners and programs to make sure that we get it to hungry Marylanders while it’s still fresh!
 Here’s how:

-Our Pantry on the Go Program – 40% of the food distributed to underserved areas in Maryland through our Pantry on the Go program comes from our Farm to Food Bank network.
+Our Pantry on the Go Program – In fiscal year 2017, 38 percent of the food distributed to underserved areas in Maryland through our Pantry on the Go program came from our Farm to Food Bank network.

 Our FoodWorks program – Students in our culinary training program incorporate fresh produce into the meals they produce for hungry Marylanders.